 On October 1, 2018, we entered into a Credit Agreement providing for a \$350.0 million Credit Facility and borrowed the full amount to finance a portion of the Xcerra acquisition.
 Loans under the Credit Facility amortize in equal quarterly installments of 0.25% of the original principal amount, with the balance payable at maturity.
 All outstanding principal and interest in respect of the Credit Facility must be repaid on or before October 1, 2025.
 The loans under the Term Loan Facility bear interest, at Cohu's option, at a floating annual rate equal to LIBOR plus a margin of 3.00%.
-At June 27, 2020, the outstanding loan balance, net of discount and deferred financing costs, was \$337.9 million and \$2.3 million of the outstanding balance is presented as current installments of long-term debt in our condensed consolidated balance sheets.
-At December 28, 2019, the outstanding loan balance, net of discount and deferred financing costs, was \$339.1 million and \$2.3 million of the outstanding balance is presented as current installments of long-term debt in our condensed consolidated balance sheets.
+At September 26, 2020, the outstanding loan balance, net of discount and deferred financing costs, was \$321.3 million and \$2.3 million of the outstanding loan balance, net of discount and deferred financing costs.
+At December 28, 2019, the outstanding loan balance, net of discount and \$2.3 million of the outstanding balance is presented as current installments of long-term debt in our condensed consolidated balance sheets.

 Under the terms of the Credit Agreement, the lender may accelerate the payment terms upon the occurrence of certain events of default set forth therein, which include: the failure of Cohu to make timely payments of amounts due under the Credit Agreement, the failure of Cohu to adhere to the representations and covenants set forth in the Credit Agreement, the failure to provide notice of any event that causes a material adverse effect or to provide other required notices, upon the event that related collateral agreements become ineffective, upon the event that certain legal judgments are entered against Cohu, the insolvency of Cohu, or upon the change of control of Cohu.
-As of June 27, 2020, we believe no such events of default have occurred.
+As of September 26, 2020, we believe no such events of default have occurred.